 What Company Administrators can see and do

 Employees of your client companies can be granted Administrator access to the company.
-On an Unlimited subscription this gives the user full access to the company, allowing them to see and do everything your firms client managers can.
+On an Unlimited subscription this gives the user full access to the company, allowing them to see and do everything your firms client managers can, with the exception of generating precedents - this functionality is only available to professional firm staff accessing Connectworks via their Firm Workspace.

 What Company Advisors can see and do